Did you know about business culture in Spain? Watch this video animation to find out some interesting facts:

 Xenophobia: being a foreigner in Spain

-Spain has experienced a considerable shift in values and attitudes, particularly after the restoration of democracy in 1975.
+Spain has experienced a important shift in values and attitudes, particularly after the restoration of democracy in 1975.
 Spanish social values and attitudes were modernized as its people came increasingly into contact with the outside world and the country was opened up to the outside world.
-The influx of tourists to Spain had a great impact in this respect; not only did tourists bring foreign currency to the country, they also brought the democratic political and social values of Western Europe.
+The influx of tourists to Spain had a great impact in this respect; not only did tourists bring foreign currency to the country, they also brought the democratic, political and social values of Western Europe.

 Another reason was the migration of Spanish workers to France, Switzerland, and Germany who brought back the cultural habits of other developed Western European countries on their return to Spain.

-International business in Spain
+International business in Spain (Spanish Business Culture)

 This section will deal with some salient aspects of Spanish culture, traditions and lifestyle that have a tangible impact on the way that business is conducted in the country.
 The knowledge of traditional values and attitudes of the people will help you to understand them better and adapt the way you do business accordingly, which is beneficial to both sides.
+It is important to remember the link between the spanish culture and spanish business culture.

 In Spain, education serves as an important instrument in national integration by promoting equal opportunities as well as democratic, social and cultural values.
 However, Spain has traditionally spent less on education than other western European countries.
 Primary education is free and obligatory and there exists an extensive network of private schools; some of which are subsidised by the government and offer primary education free or at a reduced fee.
 There are also a considerable number of religious schools, which often offer a high quality of education.
 The quality of private sector schools varies greatly and, as many of them are severely underfunded, private education is not necessarily associated with elite education, as is often the case in other western European countries.